 Urmeka T. Jefferson, PhD, Assistant Professor, Sinclair School of Nursing, University of Missouri

-The proposed descriptive mixed methods study will utilize tailored education, daily feeding logs, peer support, and virtual consultations to engage patients in the use of a mobile web-based intervention to support breastfeeding.
-This research will contribute to nursing practice by incorporating easy to access technology to support breastfeeding helping women make an informed decision and met their breastfeeding goals.
+The descriptive mixed methods study utilized tailored education, daily feeding logs, peer support, and virtual consultations to engage patients in the use of a mobile web-based intervention to support breastfeeding.
+This research contributed to nursing practice by incorporating easy to access technology to support breastfeeding helping women make an informed decision and met their breastfeeding goals.

 September 2015: The Unfulfilled PROMIS of Pain Intensity